crockwell/Cap3D/text-to-3D/shap-e/README.md

 ```

 ## Extract Colorful PointClouds
 We also provide the code for extracting colorful pointclouds (support Objaverse objects).

-Please run `python extract_pointcloud.py`.
+Please run `python extract_pointcloud.py` and the results will be saved at `./extracted_pts`.
 You can look at the example files to see how to apply it to your own data.

 ## Citation